 I currently teach physics and earth science at Chapel Hill High School in Chapel Hill North Carolina.

-My dissertation is a multi-case study into two very large video game clubs in two different parts of North America.
+My dissertation was a multi-case study into two very large video game clubs in two different parts of North America.
 I am exploring what qualities of each club have made them successful, and I'll be developing a hypothesis for what engages students most effectively through the use of video game clubs.

-I've built two video game clubs.
+I've built three video game clubs.
 My first was in Des Moines, Iowa, where I created a club solely focused on the game League of Legends.
 Aside from our brief meetings after school, we had LAN parties two or three times a year with over 50 attendees.
 The club grew beyond my school, and started to include many students from Central Iowa.
 A video created by Riot Games, the company who makes League of Legends, can be found here:

 My second club was one I created in a Detroit Public School.
 It is a general video game club that allows all types of games.
 The students come in with their video game systems, I provide the monitors and the space, and they play from 3:15-6pm on Fridays.
 Last year we had an average of 109 students come to our 26 meetings throughout the year.
 These are only students from the high school I work at, which has a population of around 2400 students.
 A video giving you a glimpse of the club can be found here:

 My current club is at a Chapel Hill High School, we have just created it and it is growing rapidly.
 I have modeled it after my club in Detroit.

 When I'm not teaching or in Video Game Club, I like to spend my free time hanging out with my amazing wife, our new kid, making tasty ales, reading a fantasy or S.F. book, or (shock!) playing some video games.